 (1) In this Code—

-“annual percentage rate” under a credit contract means a rate specified in the contract as an annual percentage rate;
+annual percentage rate under a credit contract means a rate specified in the contract as an annual percentage rate;

-“daily percentage rate” means the rate determined by dividing the annual percentage rate by 365;
+daily percentage rate means the rate determined by dividing the annual percentage rate by 365;

-“default rate” means a higher annual percentage rate permitted by section 28;
+default rate means a higher annual percentage rate permitted by section 28;

-“unpaid balance” under a credit contract at any time means the difference between all amounts credited and all amounts debited to the debtor under the contract at that time;
+unpaid balance under a credit contract at any time means the difference between all amounts credited and all amounts debited to the debtor under the contract at that time;

-“unpaid daily balance” for a day under a credit contract means the unpaid balance under the contract at the end of that day.
+unpaid daily balance for a day under a credit contract means the unpaid balance under the contract at the end of that day.

 (2) A credit contract may specify, for the purposes of payments or any other purposes under the contract, when a day ends.